IBM/it-architecture-diagrams/README.md

 # it-architecture-diagrams
-Implementation and details of [IBM IT architecture diagrams](https://www.ibm.com/design/language/infographics/technical-diagrams/design).
+Build technical diagrams for IT architecture and product documentation based on the [IBM Design Language](https://www.ibm.com/design/language/infographics/technical-diagrams/design) and Carbon.

 ## IBM Diagrams